potterjane/bobs-and-bangs/testing.md

 ### Accessibility services
 - [Lighthouse in ChromeDev Tools](https://developers.google.com/web/tools/lighthouse#devtools) was used to evaluate the accessibilty on all of the website's page in incognito mode, as recommended (see screenshot below).
+In order to run a Lighthouse report, open Google Chrome, go to the URL for [Bobs & Bangs](https://potterjane.github.io/bobs-and-bangs/) (You can audit any URL on the web) and then open Chrome DevTools.
+Change from the Elements tab to the Lighthouse tab (You might need to click on 'right arrows' icon to access this tab).
+Choose at least one category and a device and then click on 'Generate report'.
-The report generated an Accessibility rate of 100 out of 100.
+**The report generated an Accessibility rate of 100 out of 100.**
 - [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) was also used to evaluate the accessibilty on all of the website's pages in incognito mode.
+You simply need to write the URL for [Bobs & Bangs](https://potterjane.github.io/bobs-and-bangs/) and then press 'Enter' to get the results.
-No errors were detected.
+**The results were no errors were detected.**

 <div align="center"><h4>Lighthouse error outside incognito mode</h4>
 <img src="screenshots/incognito-lighthouse.png" alt="Screenshot: Lighthouse error outside incognito mode" >